grioool/marketplace-automation/README.md

 16. Main page was made with CSS from design.
 17. Registration page was made with CSS from design.
 18. Login page was made with CSS from design.
 19. Purchase, report, supply, user pages were made with CSS from design.
+20. Profile page was made with CSS from design.
+20. Information page was made with CSS from design.